hyper4saken/linode-windows/README.md

 Note:
 At Ubuntu Configuration, Disk, /dev/sdc is equal to "Window- Direct Disk" configuration, Disk, /dev/sda.
 If u won't use woeusb to install window anymore, u can remove /dev/sdc block device in Ubuntu configuartion .Now you can boot the installed window at /dev/sda at "WIndow- Direct Disk" configuration by click boot button.

-The method can install all window versions iso(XP,7,8,10,etc) on Linode just for testing purpose only..
+The method can install all window versions iso(XP,7,8,10,etc) on Linode just for testing purpose only.